gjgd/contract-guardian/README.md

 - Multiple owners: Trust problem
 - Creating a new contract: Not convenient, have to update the reference of the new contract in all client software.

-Guardians solve all those problem.
+Guardians solve all those problems:

 - Low trust required: A guardian has no power until the owner lose their keys
 - Lightweight: Doesn't increase gas cost of transactions (no proxy contract)